julie-ng/cloud-architecture-review/content/about.md

 ## Real Life Experience

-Hi 👋 my name is [Julie Ng](https://julie.io/who/).
+Hi 👋 my name is [**Julie Ng**](https://julie.io/who/).
 I am a [speaker](https://julie.io/who/speaker/), failed entrepreneur, former UX designer and full stack engineer.
-After running out of money, I joined Allianz Germany as they started their cloud migration in 2016.
+After running out of money, I joined [Allianz Germany](https://allianz.de) as they started their cloud migration in 2016.
 Because of my cloud-native background, I quickly jumped from engineering to Enterprise Architecture and mentored dozens of teams and hundreds of developers in the Agile Training Centers across Munich and Stuttgart.

 It was exciting and a privilege to be a part of the agile transformation of a multi-billion euro insurance company.
 If you're curious about what I did, check out my 2018 confernece talk [DIY Full-Stack JavaScript CI CD](https://speakerdeck.com/jng/enterjs-diy-full-stack-javascript-ci-cd).